mfullford/tunr_relationships/README.md

 __Prep the database:__

 We need to help the SQL database understand the relationship as well as our app.
-In order make the link in the database we need to create the migration.
+In order to make the link in the database we need to create the migration.
 The migration is simple.
 We do this often enough that ActiveRecord provides a special method for adding references.